Go now: Australia tells cruise ships to leave as coronavirus cases rise

 McGowan said a second cruise ship, the MSC Magnifica, which was refused permission to dock in Perth this week, was headed out of Australian waters.
 MSC Cruises, which has said it had no ill passengers, declined to comment on its destination.

-Cruise ships have become a flashpoint after 147 of the 2,700 passengers allowed to disembark from Carnival Corp’s Ruby Princess later tested positive for the virus, a blunder that underlined official tensions in handling the crisis.
+Cruise ships have become a flashpoint after 147 of the 2,700 passengers allowed to disembark from Carnival Corp’s (CCL.N) Ruby Princess later tested positive for the virus, a blunder that underlined official tensions in handling the crisis.

 State and federal authorities have clashed over who was at fault, amid conflicting public advice over matters such as virus testing and school closures.